ipvm-wg/northstar/README.md

 TCP/IP and HTTP were successful for a number of reasons.
 Networking was always possible, but doing this from scratch for every application is infeasible.
 Hypertext provided a single mechanism for many applications to interconnect.
 Application agnosticism is a major pillar of such an approach: anything can run on this substrate, and it's easy to join.
 IPVM works equally well with traditional Cloud-based services as it does local-first compute and trustless architectures.
 To be successful, IPVM must have a path towards becoming substantially better than a pure Cloud architecture.
 It does not stand in opposition to the Cloud, but rather extends and contains it.

 The internet is no longer purely client/server.
-Consumer devices are now significantly more powerful than when the LAMP stack and Cloud infrastrautcure were being co-developed.
+Consumer devices are now significantly more powerful than when the LAMP stack and Cloud infrastructure were being co-developed.
 Devices today are heterogeneous: there are powerful browsers, heavy servers, microservices, edge PoPs, tiny IoT devices, smartphones, and commons networks like BitTorrent, IPFS, and blockchains.
 IPVM provides a way to tie applications together with robust invocation, routing, and trust layers.
 The volume of data that modern applications requires leads to a situation known as data gravity.
 Given the speed of light, the amount of data that we produce and modify grows faster than is possible to sync to all locations, and .

 # Audience

 IPVM is intended for general distributed computation, but excels at tasks that would be found in systems like Lambda Step functions.
-IPVM itself is focused on machine-to-machine
+The IPVM network itself is focused on machine-to-machine interaction — where each node acts as the user's agent — but is not expected to be interacted with directly when on the happy path.

 # Goals

 IPVM means to provide:

-- A task matchmaking network / marketplace
+- Task matchmaking network / marketplace
 - Pluggable execution engine
 - A trust layer (e.g. verifiable compute, encryption, PKI, capabilities)
 - Seamlessly tie together external services
-- Be open to extension
+- Interfaces open to extension
 - First-class P2P payments

 It is application agnostic, but intends to abstract concerns of locality away from the programmer.